jayJs/jay-l10n/README.md

 $("#hello").empty().append(l("hello"));
 ```
 This clears the div with id "hello" and adds the translation of "hello" to it in english.
+Make sure language is declared before calling this.

 ##Licence